 Transcriptome variation in human populations

-Individual differences in protein-coding transcripts can be both due to variation in overall expression levels and in differences in transcript ratios.
-Statistical deconvolution of the relative contribution of these two to the overall variability of transcript abundances{Gonzalez-Porta, 2012 #100} shows that in most genes variation in transcript usage is more pronounced (Fig 1b, S10, S11a).
+Individual differences in transcript expression can manifest in overall gene expression levels or relative abundance of transcripts from the same gene (transcript ratios).
+Statistical deconvolution of the relative contribution of these two to the overall variability of transcript levels{Gonzalez-Porta, 2012 #100} shows that variation in alternative transcript usage as the dominating factor (Fig 1b, S10, S11a).
 The proportion of variation explained by expression levels differs markedly among genes but in a manner that is highly consistent in different populations (rho=0.84-0.87, Fig S11b), which indicates that this pattern of variation is characteristic for each gene and not due to random noise.
 As expected, the vast majority of the total transcription variation is among individuals within populations, with a small but significant proportion of 3% explained by population differences (Mann-Whitney test compared to random grouping p < 2.2 10-16).
 In addition to this genome-wide perspective to population variation, differential expression analysis allowed us to define 263-4379 genes with significant differences in expression levels and/or transcript ratios between population pairs (Supplementary Methods, Ferreira et al. in preparation).
 Interestingly, YRI-EUR population pairs have much higher proportions of genes with different transcript usage than European population pairs (75-85% versus 6-40%; Fig. 1c supported by two independent analyses in Fig. S11c,d).
 This suggests that transcript structure variation may contribute disproportionally to differences between continental human populations, which is consistent with splicing patterns capturing phylogenetic differences between species better than expression levels {Anders, 2012 #186;Barbosa-Morais, 2012 #189}.